embedded-awesome/Yakka/components/inja/master/README.md

 Stripping behind a statement or expression also removes any newlines.

+### HTML escaping

+Templates are frequently used to creat HTML pages.
+Source data that contains characters that have meaning within HTML (like <. >, &) needs to be escaped.
+It is often inconvenient to perform such escaping within the JSON data.
+With `Environment::set_html_autoescape(true)`, Inja can be configured to
+HTML escape each and every string created.

 ### Comments

 Comments can be written with the `{# ... #}` syntax.